ome/omero-iviewer/README.md

 # ol3-viewer
-Viewer NG's internal image viewer (based on open layers 3)
+OMERO.iviewer's internal image viewer (based on open layers 3)

 The following software has to be installed in order to compile the java script code: